Incorrect Head Orientation

-Incorrect Head Orientation – There are three possible planes in which the patient’s head may be positioned incorrectly: 1) Anteroposterior, 2) Vertical and 3) Horizontal.
+There are three planes in which the patient’s head may be positioned incorrectly: 1) Horizontal, 2) Vertical and 3) Anteroposterior.
 Incorrect positioning in each plane produces characteristic effects.
-Of course there is the possibility of multiple errors in more than one plane – this will produce multiple and sometimes compounding effects and in this instance have are referred to as “compound” errors.
+Of course, there is the possibility of multiple errors in more than one plane – this will produce multiple and sometimes compounding effects and, in this instance, have are referred to as “compound” errors.
 The analysis of positioning errors therefore involves stepwise recognition of the radiographic features associated with each planar discrepancy.

-- The principle effect of mal-positioning the patient is to off set more lateral and posterior structures, like the posterior dentition and ramus, with respect to the focal trough and x-ray beam projection.
+The principal effect of malpositioning the patient is to offset more lateral and posterior structures, like the posterior dentition and ramus, with respect to the focal trough and x-ray beam projection.

-- Twisting – The most obvious image effects from the patient “twisting” within the machine are anatomic.
+Twisting – The most obvious image effects from the patient head “twisting” within the machine are anatomic.
 Most noticeably:

-- The width of ramus on one side reduces (closer to the film) and becomes closer to the spine.
+The width of ramus on one side reduces (closer to the receptor) and becomes closer to the spine.

-- The width of the ramus on other side increases (farther away) and is further away from the spine – it may also be off the image.
+The width of the ramus on other side increases (farther away from the receptor) and is further away from the spine – and may also projected be off the image.

-- The conchae on the side opposite the twisting are more pronounced.
+The nasal conchae on the side opposite the twisting are more pronounced.

-While the anterior teeth remain relatively normal, there are two secondary effects on the dentition:
+While the anterior teeth remain normal, there are two secondary effects on the dentition:

-- Tilting – The principle effect of tilting the patient is to create artifacts in the dentition and ramus superoinferiorly.
+Tilting – The principal effect of tilting the patient is to create artifacts in the dentition and ramus superoinferiorly.
 The most obvious image effects are also anatomic.
 Most noticeably:

 The effects of tilting on the dentition include: